jamesxiong45/Pretty-Cool-Logo-Generator/README.md

 In this project, I was required to create an app that creates a logo through user inputs.
 The logo is stored as 'logo.svg' in the examples directory after the user is done specifying a 3 character string, text color (color name/color code), shape (circle,triangle, square), and shape color (color name/color code).
 I have provided an example logo in the examples directory of this repo!

-I experienced a lot of troubles with what dependencies and trying to test out the jest for my text inputs so I decided to leave that out.
+I experienced a lot of troubles with what dependencies and trying to test out the jest for my text inputs.
+I was able to get the jest to be functioning for 6/9 of my tests and left out the 3 tests each text input.

 ## Usage